Worcester, England: Manufacturing

-The surprising foundry heritage of the city is represented by Morganite Crucible at Norton which produces graphitic shaped products and cements for use in the modern industry.
+The foundry heritage of the city is represented by Morganite Crucible at Norton which produces graphitic shaped products and cements for use in the modern industry.
 The city is home to the European manufacturing plant of Yamazaki Mazak Corporation, a global Japanese machine tool builder established here in 1980.
 Worcester Heating Systems was started in the city in 1962 by Cecil Duckworth.
 The company was bought by Bosch and renamed Worcester Bosch in 1996.

 Retail trade

-The Kays mail-order business was founded in Worcester in the 1880s and operated from various premises in the city until 2007.
-It was then bought out by Reality, owner of the Grattan catalogue.
-The Kays warehouse was demolished in 2008 and replaced by housing.

 The city is a major retail centre, with several covered shopping centres to accommodate the major chains and many independent shops and restaurants, particularly in Friar Street and New Street.
 Worcester's main shopping centre is the High Street, with several major retail chains.
-The High Street was partly modernised in 2005 amid controversy and further modernised in 2015, with current redevelopment of Cathedral Plaza and Lychgate Shopping Centre.
+The High Street was controversially part-modernised in 2005, and further modernised in 2015; with current redevelopment of Cathedral Plaza and Lychgate Shopping Centre.
 Much of the protest came at the felling of old trees, the duration of the work (caused by weather and an archaeological find) and removal of flagstones outside the city's 18th-century Guildhall.
 The other main thoroughfares are the Shambles and Broad Street.
 The Cross and its immediate surrounding area are the city's financial centre for most of Worcester's main bank branches.

-There are three main covered shopping centres in the city centre: CrownGate Shopping Centre, Cathedral Plaza and Reindeer Court.
-There is also an unenclosed shopping area immediately east of the city centre called St Martin's Quarter.
-There are three retail parks, the Elgar and Blackpole retail parks located in the inner suburb of Blackpole, and the Shrub Hill Retail Park in neighbouring St. Martin's Quarter.
-Retailers such as ASDA, B & M and Aldi are all located close to St Martin's Quarter.
+CrownGate Shopping Centre, Cathedral Plaza and Reindeer Court are the three main covered shopping centres in the city centre and immediately east of the city centre is the unenclosed shopping area of Shrub Hill Retail Park in the St Martin's Quarter.
+The inner suburb shopping centres, the Elgar and Blackpole retail parks are located in the Blackpole district and include many nation-wide retail chains.

-Landmarks